 To operate files, simply press and hold a single file to select it.
-The selected file will show green $\sqrt{}$.
+The selected file will show blue $\sqrt{}$.
 Then, click the remaining files to select them.
-If all files must be selected, tap the full tick option at the bottom of the screen.
-When the files are ticked, click options at bottom of screen to enable copy, cut, delete, full tick and more operations.
-If a single file is selected, tap "More" to realize the functions of bookmark, compression, details and rename.
-You can compress after selecting multiple files.
+If all files must be selected, tap the \vdots icon at the right top of the screen and click Select all, which also includes copy, cut, compress, rename and more operations.
+Tap the trash icon to delete files.

-13.5 Calculator
+14.5 Calculator